jokva/talks/rediscovering-fire/source/allocation.rst

 it lends itself to a clumsy *Python* library.
 The REPL_ won't print data nicely, it won't be usable in ``for _ in _`` contexts, and ``len(x)`` fails.
-Numpy is the de facto standard package for scientific computing in Python, and one of its major benefits is behaving very similar to how Python's own list (``[]``) the ``numpy.ndarray`` really is.
+Numpy is the de facto standard package for scientific computing in Python, and one of its major selling points is how similar to Python's own list (``[]``) the ``numpy.ndarray`` really is.
 Programs using this library will technically be Python, but largely feel like C with Python syntax.

 Option 2. is a lot of work, but the resulting library ends up looking like Python code.
-Since PETSc protects types behind a pointers, no third party library can be leveraged to help this work, or automate it, and it won't nicely integrate with Numpy or other libraries.
+Since PETSc protects types behind a pointer, no third party library can be leveraged to help this work, or automate it, and it won't nicely integrate with Numpy or other libraries.